ynojima/guideline/source_en/ArchitectureInDetail/Codelist.rst

 Using JdbcCodeList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``org.terasoluna.gfw.common.codelist.JdbcCodeList`` is a class for creating codelist by fetching values from DB at the time of launching the application.
+| ``org.terasoluna.gfw.common.codelist.JdbcCodeList`` is a class for creating codelist by fetching values from DB at the time of launching the application.
-This list is cached.
+| ``JdbcCodeList`` create a cache when the application starts.
+Therefore, There is no delay by the DB access to when you want to display list.

+| If you want to reduce the load time of startup, it is preferable to set an upper limit on the number of acquisition.
+| The ``JdbcCodeList`` there is a field to set the ``org.springframework.jdbc.core.JdbcTemplate``.
+| If you set the upper limit on the ``fetchSize`` of ``JdbcTemplate``, the upper limit amount record is loaded at startup.
-The fetched values can be changed dynamically by reloading.
+| The fetched values can be changed dynamically by reloading.
 For details, refer to :ref:`codeListTaskScheduler`.

 **JdbcCodeList image**